Woody Brown (surfer): Surfing

-Brown began body-surfing in California on a carved wooden plank, using it in a style now known as Boogie-boarding.
+Brown began body-surfing in California on a carved wooden plank, using it in a style now known as boogie-boarding.
 Realising that if he could stand up he could catch waves before they broke, he used glider construction techniques to build his first hollow plywood surfboard in 1936, a forerunner of modern boards.

 For more maneuverability, he added a skeg, or small keel, a breakthrough independently developed by another legendary American surfer, Tom Blake, a year or two earlier.
 Brown was happy to give Blake credit:

 Death, WWII, and more surfing

 His wife Betty died giving birth to a son, Jeffrey, in 1940.
 Brown suffered a breakdown: "She was all I lived for.
 I cracked up."
 Depressed and near-suicidal, he left the baby Jeffrey and stepdaughter Jenny with Betty's family and moved to Hawaii, not making contact again until they were grown up due to his remorse and guilt.

 He had intended to move to Tahiti, but World War II's intervention prevented him getting a visa so he was forced to stay in Hawaii.
-Brown was a conscientious objector during the war (and had been a vegetarian since his youth after looking into the eyes of a chipmunk he had wounded with a shotgun).
+Brown was a conscientious objector during the war and became a vegetarian during his youth after he had wounded a chipmunk with a shotgun.

 He joined half a dozen other surfers who collectively became known as the Hot Curl surfers, named after a new type of board they carved, semi-hollow, with a V-tail to avoid what they called "slide-ass" and help them stick to the "hot curl", the breaking curve of a wave.

 Brown was one of Hawaii's first big wave surfers and board designers.
 He was nicknamed "Spider" because, as he put it, "I surf with my arms all out, half squatting down, and with my long legs I look like a big spider riding a board."
 He was captured in a 1953 photograph by Thomas Tsuzuki which helped turn Hawaii into a mecca for surfers worldwide.
 It showed three men riding a 20-foot wave, the kind rarely if ever photographed close-up in those days.
 Brown was the only one who "made" the wave.

 A surfing spot in Lahaina is nicknamed after him.
 As recalled by Drew Kampion, surf historian of Washington state and former "Surfing" magazine editor: